 You’re staring at the positive pregnancy test in your hand, racking your brain as to your next step.
 The knot in your throat gets bigger, and the tightness in your chest increases as you try to map out your life with an infant in it.
 Maybe you’re young.
 Maybe this was a one-time thing and now a major surprise for you.
 Maybe it was a casual relationship.
 Maybe you’re in school.
 Maybe you’re married and in a precarious situation.
 Maybe you don’t have the means.
 Maybe you don’t want to be a mother.
 Whatever the reason, whatever you’re faced with, whatever you’re feeling, it is okay, natural, and this isn’t the end of the road for your life.
 This may not have been part of your life plan.
 This may not have been part of your partner’s plan.
 Where do you go from here?
+Here are some adoption options, if you’re considering adoption.

 First and foremost, if you prefer to speak with a professional concerning pregnancy support, please start here.

 Although an unexpected pregnancy may come as a surprise and may not be how you envisioned this part of your life to go, know there are always options.
-There are always choices set before us, and the most important thing to hold on to at this point in time is the precious life growing inside.
+There are always choices set before us, and the most important thing to hold on to at this point is the precious life growing inside.
 He or she is a blessing of remarkable proportions, even though it may not seem that way right now.

 When faced with the difficult decision of raising a child or placing a child for adoption, that decision is 100% your decision.
 When deciding whether to raise your child or place your child for adoption, there are many things to consider beforehand.
 Financial need, childcare, parental involvement, home environment, child’s future needs, medical care, etc.